A No-Fuss Guide to Filing Taxes as a Married Couple

 Opening those pocketbooks (both physical and digital) doesn't only help others.
 Donating cash can result in a deduction, allowing you to lower your taxable income.

 Can married couples file taxes separately?
-Yes.
+The answer is yes.
+While most couples may benefit more from filing taxes together, there are some nuances to consider for married filing separately.
+"Married people that file separately tend both be high income earners, so they may be in a bracket where they've exceeded that benefit for their tax rate," says Greene-Lewis.
 You'll want to weigh the pros and cons of what works best for you within your respective brackets.
-These are just a few of the possible tax benefits of marriage if you file separately.
+These are just a few of the possible tax benefits of filing separately.

 Avoiding Tax Liability

-Did you know that if your spouse messes up a figure, you're equally liable for those numbers… what can come from filing misleading returns?
+Did you know that if your spouse messes up a figure, you're equally liable for those numbers?
 "One benefit of filing separate tax returns would be tax liability—in other words, filing separately so you don't assume someone else's tax liability right away," Motske says.
-"So, if one of you has had some problems in the past, you might want to be careful there—that's why transparency and understanding what goes on with your partner's finances is so important."
+"So, if one of you has had some problems in the past, you might want to be careful.
+That's why transparency and understanding what goes on with your partner's finances is so important."

 Avoiding the Marriage Tax Penalty

-There's also the possibility of what's called a "marriage tax penalty"—infrequently, filing jointly can put you both in a higher tax bracket than if you filed separately.
+There's also the possibility of what's called a "marriage tax penalty."
+Infrequently, filing jointly can put you both in a higher tax bracket than if you filed separately.
 (This only happens if both spouses were originally in one of the higher tax brackets.
-It's also worth noting: the top tax rate is 37% for those with incomes beyond $609,350 or $731,200 for joint-filing taxpayers.)
+It's also worth noting: the top tax rate is 37% for those with incomes beyond $626,350 for single filers and $751,600 for married couples filing jointly.)
 One of the reasons this takes place is because the married filing jointly (MFJ) income tax brackets aren't equal to twice the single income tax bracket.

 Filing Due to Out-of-Pocket Medical Expenses

-The time when filing separately may benefit both parties if one person has a large number of medical expenses paid for out-of-pocket.
+One occasion where married filing separately may benefit both parties if one person has a large number of medical expenses paid out-of-pocket.
 In these instances, that individual may be able to more easily qualify for medical deductions as it requires passing the 7.5% barrier of the adjusted gross income, as opposed to filing jointly.

 When to Consult an Expert for Filing Taxes Married

-That said, even online tax filing comes with an in-person aspect nowadays.
+That said, even online tax filing comes with personalized support.
 If you use TurboTax or H&R Block, for example, you can still request help from experts through live chats or one-on-one sessions that should be scheduled in advance.
 TurboTax even offers line-by-line tax return reviews with a CPA or EA.

 How to Optimize Your Tax Refunds as a Married Couple

 So you've gotten through tax season and you wound up with a refund.
-Now you have to decide how to use it together.
+Now, you have to decide how to use it together.
 "I always advise people to put it to work for them," says Motske.
 "Make sure you're putting those tax savings somewhere meaningful, whether it's [saving up to] buy a house or pay off some debt."
-Allocating your funds with intention and care is one massive leap toward financial wellbeing in your relationship.
+Greene-Lewis also suggests investing some of your refund into your IRA, as your contributions may be deductible in the next year's tax refund.
+Regardless of how you decide to use your tax refunds, allocating your money with intention and care is one massive leap toward financial wellbeing in your relationship.

 Please note: The Knot and the materials and information it contains are not intended to, and do not constitute, financial or tax advice and should not be used as such.
 You should always consult with your financial and tax advisors about your specific circumstances.
 This information contained herein is not necessarily exhaustive, complete, accurate or up to date and we undertake no responsibility to update.
 In addition, we do not take responsibility for information contained in any external links, over which we have no control.